Living with IBD

 - How often should we have follow up appointments?

-I’ll Be Determined is a website sponsored by the Crohn’s & Colitis Foundation of America that allows you to interactively understand managing your life with IBD.
+This website sponsored by the Crohn’s & Colitis Foundation of America that allows you to interactively understand managing your life with IBD.

-Keep a journal.
 Keeping a journal is a good way to track symptoms you are experiencing, like when you are tired and/or fatigued, when you have to delay or cancel a social engagement because of a bowel problem, when you experience pain in your abdomen and/or joints, lack of appetite, fever, mouth sores, or any other concerns that come up between your appointments.

-Eat healthy.
 Eating healthy does not mean that it will be expensive.
 Eating healthy means that you should maintain a well-balanced healthy diet to provide your body all the nutrients your body needs.
 Visit Eat Healthy, Live Healthy to get started.
 Your physician or health care provider may recommend a diet for you and can talk to you about eating healthy.

-Daily physical activity.
 Do you like to walk?
 Dance?
 Swim?
 You can still participate in your favorite activities by planning in advance.
 Locate all the restrooms, carry extra clothes and personal products.